-Upstart Crows of Santa Fe in association with the ISC produce an annual Youth Shakespeare Festival, connecting high school students with Shakespearean actors and directors, culminating in a day of performance at an iconic Santa Fe venue.
+Upstart Crows of Santa Fe in association with the ISC produce the annual Youth Shakespeare Festival, connecting high school students with Shakespearean actors and directors, culminating in a day of performance at an iconic Santa Fe venue.

 Shakespeare galvanized my life, shaped me as an individual, and simultaneously gave me a sense of belonging and community that I didn't have before.

 When I was ten, I acquired a copy of Macbeth and tried to stage a production of it with members of my fifth-grade class.
 This was a bold move for a kid like me—I was quiet and not particularly social.
 Sadly, no one was terribly excited about the idea, so I retreated back into my social anonymity and read and re-read the play by myself.
 At ten, I also saw another production of Macbeth, performed (uncut!) by kids aged six to eighteen at the Young Shakespeare Players in Madison, Wisconsin.
 I was transfixed.
 At 13, I joined.
 My first play was an uncut King Henry IV, Part I, and I was playing Prince Hal—what a privilege!
 What struck me was that even though every participant put in so much individual work on their characters, it was a group effort and undertaking; it was the best manifestation of teamwork that I had ever experienced.

 That was it, I was hooked.
 I did 36 productions with the Young Shakespeare Players over the next six years.
 It opened me up as a person; I became the one who always participated in class discussions and felt comfortable with being a very geeky individual who was obsessed and entranced by this potent language.
 I went on to earn my MA in Classical Acting for the Professional Theatre at the London Academy of Music and Dramatic Art and met and trained with a wonderful group of artists there with whom I will work for the rest of my life.